github/site-policy/Policies/github-terms-of-service.md

 GitHub has the right to suspend or terminate your access to all or any part of the Website at any time, with or without cause, with or without notice, effective immediately.
 GitHub reserves the right to refuse service to anyone for any reason at any time.

 #### 2. Survival
-&dagger; All provisions of this Agreement which, by their nature, should survive termination *will* survive termination (including, without limitation: ownership provisions, warranty disclaimers, indemnity, and limitations of liability).
+&dagger; All provisions of this Agreement which, by their nature, should survive termination *will* survive termination <sup>*(including [without limitation] ownership provisions, warranty disclaimers, indemnity, and limitations of liability).*</sup>

 #### 3. Account contents after cancellation, termination or downgrade